learn-co-curriculum/hs-advanced-cli/README.md

 ```

 Save and close the file and then run it in your terminal by typing `sh test_script.sh`.
-This will run all the commands in this bash script, and if you look at your files once this is done (using `ls`), you'll find the two directories with their corresponding files that were created by running the script.
-Cool, eh?
+This will run all the commands in this bash script.
+From the `hs-advanced-cli` directory, run `ruby test.rb` to check your progress! `test.rb` contains code that will check your placement of the files and folders to see if they are in the right place or not.
+This file will also print the result to the terminal screen, so you can keep track of which files and folders you've created.

 ### Challenge 1
 Using the mini-lesson above, write a bash script that will put all of the files in the delivery directory in their right locations.
 As part of the challenge: